Pepperfry: Revolutionizing India’s Furniture Retail with Innovation and Growth

 However, the process is much simpler now.
 You can now simply choose any piece of furniture you like online, get it delivered, and even get it assembled and installed at your leisure without any hassles.
 Owing to these benefits, the number of people opting for furniture online has increased.

-The online furniture market was valued at $25.7 billion in FY20 and boasts of growing at a CAGR of over 35%.
+The furniture retail market, valued at $257 billion, is a growing e-commerce segment expected to surpass $430 billion in revenue by 2029.
 Pepperfry is one such company that is behind this growing popularity of online furniture shopping among Indians.

 Established in 2011, Pepperfry brings to you stylish and quality furniture with attractive EMI options.
 From electrical appliances to wall art, Pepperfry grants everything you need to make your apartment home and your home your dream one.
 Let's have an insight into this startup that has successfully established itself as a signature of beautiful homes!

-Read more about Pepperfry Company Profile, Founders, Business Model, Funding, Competitors, Logo, Growth, and more here!
+Read more about Pepperfry Company Profile, Founders, Business Model, Funding, Competitors, Logo, Tagline, Growth, and more here!

 Pepperfry - Industry